Ask Prounis a question

-A beeswax-yellow hue.
-92% pure, an exclusive as well as malleable precious metal which will shape slightly to the wearer over time.
+91.6% gold content, a warmer beeswax-yellow hue.
+An exclusive and malleable precious metal which will shape slightly to the wearer over time.

 Brushed surface gives an organic look.
 Will get more shiny with wear and can be brushed up later to regain its matte look.